FastyBird/exchange/docs/Home.md

 # Quick start

-When a service within your extension requires the publication of messages to the data exchange bus for other extensions, a recommended approach is to implement the `FastyBird\Library\Exchange\Publisher\Publisher` interface.
+When a service within your extension requires the publication of messages to the data exchange bus for other extensions, a recommended approach is to implement the `FastyBird\Core\Exchange\Publisher\Publisher` interface.
 This allows seamless integration with the data exchange bus.

 Following this implementation, you can register your custom publisher as a service.
 This structured approach ensures that